 How Can I Deal With It?

 So if you do worry about fantasies the first thing that you need to do is to slow down and just try to notice what’s happening.
 If you try to make yourself stop fantasising, it’s probably not going to work.
-If you notice that you are having the fantasy rather than just shout at yourself and get really angry about it – try to be more gentle and say to yourself, ‘oh, I’m having that fantasy.
+Just notice that you are having the fantasy rather than just getting angry at you.
+Try to be more gentle and say to yourself, ‘oh, I’m having that fantasy.
 It’s just a thought, that’s okay.’
 If you find it a bit distressing just treat it like you are having a nightmare.
 You could do something else, turn over, turn a light on, try to think about different thoughts, read something or watch something.

 However, if you are able to, you could stay with it a bit to see what’s happening.
 Psychotherapists who have done a lot of work in this area (like the humanistic therapist Jack Morin – his book is really good) believe that the best way to help deal with troubling fantasies is not to try and shut them off but to really gently think about them a little bit.
 If you gently allow yourself to be interested or curious about what you are fantasising about then it can help you to work out what is going on but can also help you to make them a little smaller.